-History - List of all past heartbeats and readings.

-Actions - List of all actions attached to this sensor.

-Settings - Editable levels for your sensor.

-Calibrate - Reset readings for your sensor.
+- Readings- List of all past heartbeats and readings. - Actions List of all actions attached to this sensor. - Settings Editable levels for your sensor. - Calibrate Reset readings for your sensor.

-Scale - Change the scale of readings for your sensor.

 Directly under the tab bar is an overview of your sensor.
 This allows you to see the signal strength and the battery level of the selected sensor.
 A colored dot in the left corner of the sensor icon denotes its status: